 Pleco | Dictionary & OCR (Recommended)

-This dictionary covers over 130,000 Chinese words and 20,000 example sentences – and there are even more add ons you can purchase.
-The example sentences and words will help enhance your vocabulary, making reading Chinese that much easier.
+The Pleco dictionary covers over 130,000 Chinese words and 20,000 example sentences – and there are even more add ons you can purchase.
+For any serious student of Chinese, this is one of the very first apps that you download.

 You can look up specific words in the dictionary, use their flashcard system, and cross-reference any Chinese character or word.
 Pleco is extremely versatile in that you can do a pinyin search, search for a word using the touchpad (writing the character with your finger), or search through characters to find a word.

 What makes Pleco one of the most used tools for Chinese learners is something called “OCR”, which stands for “Optical Character Recognition” (note: this is a paid but completely worthwhile add-on).

 In short, you can use your phone’s camera to look at Chinese characters in real time and have the dictionary show you its meaning and uses (see example photo below).
 This, more than anything else, has been an unbelievable help for me in my quest to learn to read Chinese.